Organic Waste Recycling

 Do's - What's Good for the Green Bin

 If the waste is edible, grew out of the ground or on a tree, then it is OK to put it in your bin.
-This includes food waste, most food-soiled paper products, and yard trimmings.
-Fruit, vegetables, meat, bones, eggshells, paper towels, and grass clippings – it’s all recyclable!
+This includes food scraps, most food-soiled paper products, and yard trimmings.
+Fruit, vegetables, cooked meat, bones, eggshells, paper towels, and grass clippings – it’s all recyclable!

 Eggshells